moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

 You can have multiple deployment environments for an app for different purposes, minumum is the production environment, then you can have extra ones, e.g. one for testing purpose.

-**What is an application environment?** it contains the following parts
+**What is an application environment?**

+Environments contain the following parts:
 - A namepace with other required resources on CP's cluster e.g. ECR repo for storing app's docker images
 - An environment on github repo
 - Set of [deployment settings](#introduction-to-the-settings) under each github environment and can be managed through Control panel